Verify: False information circulating in Steve Stephens manhunt

 He's the wanted man accused of killing a stranger on Easter and uploading video of the murder on Facebook.

 Some posts you may have encountered declare Stephens was on his way to Akron.
-Others say he was spotted in Painesville, among other places throughout the region.
+Others say he was spotted in Painesville or Lorain, among other places throughout the region.

 We’ve talked to police, and have confirmed these details are false.

-To urge the importance of only following accurate information, Cleveland police issued a warning on Twitter late Sunday stating “misinformation in emergencies is dangerous.”
+To urge the importance of only following accurate updates, Cleveland police issued a warning on Twitter late Sunday stating “misinformation in emergencies is dangerous.”

 Please stay tuned to @CLEpolice feeds for accurate and updated info.
 Misinformation in emergencies is dangerous.
 All press releases posted.— Cleveland Police (@CLEpolice) April 17, 2017